clearmatics/mobius/example/README.md

 Deposits are made using the `deposit` function.

-A deposit uses the public key `x` and `y` coordinates along a value to be paid.
+A deposit uses the public key `x` and `y` coordinates along with a value to be paid.
 Since the payee for the contract is identified through the corresponding private no identity for the payee needs to given to the contract.

 ## Withdrawing from a contract